Ashlesha-0204/Gen-Z-Career-Aspirations-Analysis-Project/README.md

 - Data cleaning and transformation using Excel Power Query to handle multi-label survey responses.
 - Exploratory data analysis with PivotTables and charts to summarize survey findings.
 - Development of interactive dashboards in Excel and Power BI to visualize insights effectively.
-- Use of slicers and filters for dynamic data exploration by gender, country, and year.
+- Use of slicers and filters for dynamic data exploration.
+- Used SQL queries to extract, filter, and analyze data to answer specific business questions efficiently.
 - Application of business acumen to translate data findings into meaningful insights for stakeholders.

 ## 4. Tools Used
 - Microsoft Excel
+- SQL to solve business questions
 - Microsoft Power BI for interactive dashboards
 - Survey data collected from Google Forms